 Navigating international family law issues

-As the world becomes smaller and smaller each day and technology brings us closer together, it is common for family law issues to arise across different countries and jurisdictions.
-It also means that people have access to information from a whole range of countries, whether it be through TV shows, chat rooms, YouTube, Facebook posts or news articles.
+As the world becomes smaller and smaller each day, and technology brings us closer together, it is common for family law issues to arise across different countries and jurisdictions.
+It also means that people have access to information from a whole range of countries.
+It can be through Facebook or Instagram posts, TV shows, chats, YouTube or news articles.

-Australia has its own laws regarding family law and they are unique to Australia and different to every other country.
-So, if you are an Australian citizen and live overseas, or you live in Australia and have property overseas and you separate, problems will arise as to what countries laws apply to your situation.
+Australia has its own laws regarding family law.
+They are unique to Australia and different to every other country.
+So, if you are an Australian citizen and live overseas, or you live in Australia and have property overseas and you separate, problems will arise as to what country laws apply to your situation.

 Not surprisingly, International family law is a very complex area, and the laws are vastly different from country to country.
 You certainly can’t assume that one person’s experience with family law in one country may indicate what will happen in your situation.

 One way that family law matters may involve multiple countries is when parties own property, assets and liabilities across different countries.
 Different countries deal with property settlement different.
 For example, many countries deal with property settlement and divorce together as part of the one action.
-There may also be different time limitations involved in different countries.
+Also, there may be different time limitations involved in different countries.